-In all cases please model good copyright practices and ensure that students have a safe online environment in which to work and share ideas.
-Adhere to the UK Equality Act, Digital Accessibility Legislation, Copyright Law, GDPR and the University Intellectual Property Policy (ordinance 22).
+In all cases, please model good accessibility and copyright practices and ensure that students have a safe online environment in which to work and share ideas.
+Adhere to the UK Equality Act, Accessibility regulations, Copyright Law, GDPR and the University Intellectual Property Policy (ordinance 22).
 See legal considerations for recording lectures.

 Copyright and Media Information